lisongxu/CSCE156-Project-DB/README.md

 </p>

 The current user can choose to add a user to their visibility list, delete a user from their visibility list, or go back to the account window.
-If a user is added or deleted, the database and the *Visibility Window* should be updated accordingly.
+If a user is added or deleted, both the database and the *Visibility Window* should be updated accordingly.

 Note that, only a user already in the database can be added to the visibility list, and only a user already in the visibility list can be deleted from the visibility list.